zooksman/cxadc-clockgen-mod/README.md

 - The PCM1802 is configured in 512 division mode.
 This allows us to directly use a 40 MHz clock with it, while producing 78125 Hz sample rate recordings.
 - USB configuration was edited to allow enough buffer for the higher sample rate recording, as well as remove alternative clocks.
-- The Pi Pico is underclocked to 120 MHz.
+- The Pi Pico is overclocked to 160 MHz.
 This allows a simple divisor for getting 40 MHz, without fractionals which introduce jitter.
 - The RP2040 has a feature where you can output divided clocks on a certain set of GPIO pins.
 Using this, we output 40 MHz on GPIO 21.

 ## Shared build guide for any setup